Energy-time entanglement, Elements of Reality, and Local Realism: Introduction

-and this violates Ineq.~(\ref{eq:1}).
+and this violates inequality~(\ref {eq:bell}).
 Therefore, the quantum-mechanical predictions cannot be obtained from a local realist model.

 There is one problem that is present in most experiments done to test this inequality: inefficient detectors.
-This problem was first noticed by Pearle in 1970 \cite{Pearle}, but has been treated in many subsequent papers.
-The problem is that one only obtains detections from a subset of the pairs in the experimental setup, the pairs that give coincident detections.
+This problem was first noticed by \citeauthor{Pearle} in 1970~\cite{Pearle} but has been treated in many subsequent papers.
+The problem is that only pairs with coincident detections are obtained, which is a subset of all pairs emitted by the source.
 The correlation obtained from experiment is conditioned on coincident detection of two particles, one at each side.
-Taking this into account, the theorem needs to be modified as follows (adapted from \cite{jalar98a}).
+Taking this into account, the theorem needs to be modified as follows (adapted from~\cite{Jalar98a}).